 Read More: Why Bring a Pressure Cooker on Your Overland Trip

 Do you have a favorite soup you’d like to share?
 Feel free to do so in the comment section below!

-Check it out: Our Unique Collection of Landcruising Adventure Coasters
+Check it out: Our Unique, Landcruising Adventure Coaster Collection

 Would you like to stay in the loop on all things Landcruising Adventure?

 Sign up for our newsletter and get the latest news.